Torsion spring: Torsion, bending

 Torsion bars and torsion fibers do work by torsion.
-However, the terminology can be confusing because in helical torsion spring (including clock spring), the forces acting on the wire are actually bending stresses, not torsional (shear) stresses.
+However, the terminology can be confusing because in a helical torsion spring (including a clock spring), the forces acting on the wire are actually bending stresses, not torsional (shear) stresses.
 A helical torsion spring actually works by torsion when it is bent (not twisted).

 We will use the word "torsion" in the following for a torsion spring according to the definition given above, whether the material it is made of actually works by torsion or by bending.

 Torsion coefficient

 As long as they are not twisted beyond their elastic limit, torsion springs obey an angular form of Hooke's law: